Canada–Japan relations: Early contacts

 Some Canadian-Japanese contacts predate this mutual establishment of permanent legations.
 The first known Japanese immigrant to Canada, Manzo Nagano, landed in New Westminster, British Columbia in 1877.

 A number of Canadian missionaries working in Japan during the Meiji period played significant roles in both the development of local Japanese Christian churches as well as the modernization of Japan's educational system.
 Significant among this number were the Rev. Alexander Croft Shaw, a close associate of Yukichi Fukuzawa of Keio University, G.G.
 Cochran who helped found Doshisha University and, Rev Davidson Macdonald MD, who helped to establish Aoyama Gakuin University.

 In 1887, the sailing route for steamships between Yokohama and Vancouver was opened, with vessels in the ocean service of the Canadian Pacific Railway making regular voyages.
 One of these Canadian ships, the RMS Empress of Australia and her captain, Samuel Robinson, RNR gained international acclaim because of rescue efforts undertaken after the 1923 Great Kantō earthquake.

 From 1904 to 1905, Herbert Cyril Thacker of the Royal Canadian Field Artillery served in the field as a military attaché with the Japanese Army during the Russo-Japanese War.
 He was awarded the Order of the Sacred Treasure, Third Class by the Japanese government for his services during the Russo-Japanese War.
 He also received the Japanese War medal for service during that campaign.

 Japan was an ally of the British Empire during the First World War.
+In fact, there was the North American Task Force and a monument to them in Stanley Park in BC.

 Opening of diplomatic missions

 The legation Canada opened in Tokyo in 1929 was its third outside the Commonwealth following Washington and Paris.
 That fact highlights the exceptional importance Canada placed on Japan as a hub for its diplomatic activities throughout Asia.
 However, the reason for the legation's creation also had much to do with anti-Asian feeling in the Canadian province of British Columbia during the first half of the 20th century.
-Canadian Prime Minister William Lyon Mackenzie King was anxious to limit Japanese migration to Canada, saying "our only effective way to deal with the Japanese question is to have our own Minister in Japan to visa passports."
+Canadian prime minister William Lyon Mackenzie King was anxious to limit Japanese migration to Canada, saying "our only effective way to deal with the Japanese question is to have our own Minister in Japan to visa passports."
 As a context, it is worth noting that Japan's consulate in Vancouver was established in 1889, 40 years before its embassy was opened in Ottawa in 1929.

 The first Japanese Minister in Canada was Prince Iemasa Tokugawa, serving from 1929 to 1934.
 The first Canadian Minister in Japan was Sir Herbert Marler, serving from 1929 to 1936.